-IN PRK, to reveal the Bowman’s layer, the surgeon removes the whole epithelium, the thin outermost layer of the cornea.
-The surgeon next reshapes the cornea with the laser.
+In PRK, the surgeon removes the whole epithelium, the thin outermost layer of the cornea, before reshaping the cornea with the laser.
 Unlike LASIK or LASEK no flap is created.

 After the treatment, the surgeon will apply a soft contact lens to the eye as a ‘bandage’ to protect it while the epithelium regenerates.
 During the healing phase, the patient will be given medication.

 The PRK laser is similar to the one used in LASIK, the distinction is whether the epithelium is used to form a flap or if it is completely removed.
 PRK is an excellent option for those with thin corneas or who might benefit from a completely new epithelium.